wastelandeer/snac/doc/tp/tp-01-account-migration-from-snac-to-mastodon.md

 - A snac account in your server (from now, the *origin* account).
 - A Mastodon account, already created on any public server (from now, the *destination* account).
-- 3 other Fediverse accounts, already created on public servers (from now, the *followers* accounts).
+- 3 other Fediverse accounts, already created on public servers (from now, the *follower* accounts).
 These accounts must be from Mastodon instances (or, optionally, from other implementations where the `Move` activity is known to be supported).

 ## Steps